 Providing maritime security in the area during this initial phase were two US Navy Cyclone Class patrol boats (USS Firebolt and USS Chinook) and two US Coast Guard cutters (USGC Aquidneck and USCG Adak)[tabs] [tab title=”USS Firebolt”]

-During the night of 20th March 2003, all four patrol vessels spotted a number suspicious vessels coming down the Khor Abdullah and decided to intercept them.
+During the night of 20th March 2003, all four patrol vessels spotted a number of suspicious vessels coming down the Khor Abdullah and decided to intercept them.
 It was not possible to conduct a detailed search during the night and so the vessels and crews were held until morning.
 The initial inspection by US forces found nothing suspicious but a subsequent inspection by a boarding party from HMAS KANIMBLA discovered a huge cache of mines and mine-laying equipment, carefully concealed to avoid detection.

 The tug Jumariya had a barge with carefully concealed mine storage and launching facilities and the Al Raya had disguised mines and a specially constructed stern flap for covert launching.[tabs] [tab title=”Jumariya 1″]

 The Jumariya barge was carrying 20 Manta and 48 LUGM mines ready to launch and on the deck of the Al Raya, 18 LUGM mines with cut oil drums as covers.
 The LUGM is a conventional buoyant contact mine with the familiar Hertz horns and 200kg explosive filler.
 The Italian made (Now Rheinmetall) Manta mines were much more dangerous as they are both acoustic and magnetically triggered with a 140kg warhead.

 Luck as ever played its part, it was not lucky that the US Navy and US Coast Guard intercepted the two tugs but perhaps bad luck that they missed the mines.
 The timing was all, a day or two earlier and they might have gone undiscovered, and the next phase may have been very different.